 Hudson age deposits are associated with fine-grained alluvial, organic, and colluvial sediments and include the DeForest Formation which is subdivided into the Camp Creek, Roberts Creek, and Gunder members.
 These deposits are present in valleys and upland drainages throughout the map area.
+The

-The Holocene low terrace deposits occupy the active channel belt of the Skunk River and portions of Big Creek.
-Both an intermediate and high Holocene terrace are present along the Skunk River and may be several meters above the modern floodplain.
-Due to the difficulty of differentiating these terraces where only one was present, they were combined into one mapping unit.
+Holocene low terrace deposits occupy the active channel belt of Flint Creek.
+Both an intermediate and high Holocene terrace may be present, and occur several meters above the modern floodplain.
+Due to the difficulty of differentiating these terraces, they were combined into one mapping unit.
+Coarse sand and gravel deposits, ranging in thickness from two to five meters (6-16 ft) are found below the Holocene alluvial units in Flint Creek.
+The age of these deposits is unknown, but they are younger than the Illinoian deposits and are always overlain by Holocene alluvian.